iFoxtrot33/iFoxtrot33/readme.md

 ## Hi there!👋
 ____________
 I'm Iurii, Junior Frontend Developer 👨🏻‍💻, curently looking for a job.
-(Remote or Georgia based   (:us:))
+(Remote or based in Georgia)

 ## About me
 ___________
 In the past, I worked as a merchant marine officer, until I was invited to join a startup.
 The startup unfortunately failed, but I decided from that moment to pursue a career in tech.
-At the moment, I am in the final stage of my education at Hexlet Coding School.
-I am happy to hear from you.
+At the moment, I am in the final stage of my education at Hexlet Coding School and I am happy to hear from you.

 ### Languages and Tools